Sharp interaction estimates and their application: existence of normalized ground states to coupled Schr\"odinger systems with potentials

-For the convenience to estimate the Lagrange multipliers, we prefer to give the following result directly without proof, which essentially own to Frank H. Clarke(see \cite[Theorem 1]{Clarke1976}). \bo\lab{prop:minimizer} If $(u_1,u_2)$ attains $D_{a_1,a_2}$, then there exists $\lambda_\iota\geq 0, \iota=1,2$ such that
+For the convenience to estimate the Lagrange multipliers, we prefer to give the following result directly without proof, which essentially own to Frank H. Clarke(see \cite[Theorem 1]{Clarke1976}). \begin{proposition} If $(u_1,u_2)$ attains $D_{a_1,a_2}$, then there exists $\lambda_\iota\geq 0, \iota=1,2$ such that

 That is, $(u_1,u_2)$ solves equation \eqref{eq:system-general} with $\lambda_1,\lambda_2\geq 0$.
 Furthermore, we have